Last Updated: July 16, 2026

 Respiratory Infection Support

 A more recent clinical trial conducted in Korea with 80 volunteers demonstrated Echinacea's immune-enhancing effects.
 After 8 weeks of consuming 200 mg daily of E. purpurea 60% ethanolic extract, participants showed significant increases in natural killer cell cytotoxic activity compared to placebo.
-Additionally, serum cytokine levels of IL-2, IFN-γ, and TNF-α increased significantly following Echinacea consumption.
+Additionally, serum cytokine levels of IL-2, IFN-gamma, and TNF-alpha increased significantly following Echinacea consumption.
 Importantly, no adverse reactions were reported throughout the 8-week study period.8

 Anti-Inflammatory Properties